© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 See 'The sale & supply of goods' for more information.

-Where a person suffers damage caused by a defective product, they may also be able to make a negligence claim.
+Where a person suffers damage caused by a defective product, he may also be able to make a negligence claim.
 This claim for compensation can be made against any person in the supply chain who has breached a duty of care to the person who suffers damage.

 Claimants will often make alternative claims under the Act and the law of negligence, as well as a contractual claim, where appropriate.
 It is also possible that a compensation order could be made where criminal proceedings are brought for the supply of unsafe goods.